ankalagon/phpkafka-example/README.md

   --file            Name of file to write output --frombeginning   Add --from-beginning flag to consumer --help, -?
 Display this help.
-  --output          Type of output - stdout, file, none --topic           Topic
+  --output          Type of output - stdout, file, raw, none --topic           Topic
   --wait            Wait for new messages, don't kill script after reading all
                     messages